PolymerElements/app-layout/app-header/README.md

 Attribute | Description         | Default
 ----------|---------------------|----------------------------------------
-`primary` | Element that remains at the top when the header condenses. | The first app-toolbar in the light DOM.
+`sticky` | Element that remains at the top when the header condenses. | The first app-toolbar in the light DOM.

 ## Styling